 A few hours later, he makes the first cut.
 Then, when the timing is right another set of cuts making the fudge long strips.
 The final cutting is into pieces for packing.
 Each pound is weighed as it is packed by hand.
 Once it’s labeled, the fudge is ready to go!

 Our ice cream takes a long journey into many flavors that are available in the food world!
 The variations are endless…so our challenge is to create flavors that everyone will enjoy.
+Click here for a list of flavors and ice cream club info.

 It begins with a delicious base of whipping cream, goat milk, eggs, Sugi Garden Kitchen vanilla, and maple syrup.
 Then, inspiration appears from ingredients growing in the garden, like fresh mulberries, lemon, orange, and mint.